Pittsburgh: Politics

 In 2006, Council President Luke Ravenstahl was sworn in as mayor at age 26, becoming the youngest mayor in the history of any major American city.
 His successor, Bill Peduto, was sworn in on January 6, 2014.
 In November 2021, Pittsburgh elected its first African-American mayor, Ed Gainey.

 Prior to the American Civil War, Pittsburgh was strongly abolitionist.
 It is considered the birthplace of the national Republican Party, as the party held its first convention here in February 1856.
 From the Civil War to the 1930s, Pittsburgh was a Republican stronghold.
 The effects of the Great Depression, combined with entrenched local GOP scandals, resulted in a shift among voters to the Democratic Party.
 With the exceptions of the 1973 and 1977 elections (where lifelong Democrats ran off the party ticket), Democrats have been elected consecutively to the mayor's office since the 1933 election.
 The city's ratio of party registration is 5 to 1 Democrat.

-Pittsburgh is represented in the Pennsylvania General Assembly by three Senate Districts (Lindsey Williams (D)-38, Wayne D. Fontana (D)-42, and Jay Costa (D)-43) and nine House Districts (Aerion Abney-19, Adam Ravenstahl-20, Sara Innamorato-21, Dan Frankel-23, Martell Covington-24, Dan Deasy-27, Summer Lee-34, and Harry Readshaw-36, Dan Miller-42).
+Pittsburgh is represented in the Pennsylvania General Assembly by three Senate Districts (Lindsey Williams (D)-38, Wayne D. Fontana (D)-42, and Jay Costa (D)-43) and nine House Districts (Aerion Abney-19, Emily Kinkead-20, Lindsay Powell-21, Dan Frankel-23, La'Tasha Mayes-24, Dan Deasy-27, Abigail Salisbury-34, Jessica Benham-36, and John Inglis-38).

-Federally, Pittsburgh is part of Pennsylvania's 12th congressional district, represented by Democrat Summer Lee since 2023 and also by Democrat Chris Deluzio.
+Federally, Pittsburgh is part of Pennsylvania's 12th congressional district, represented by Democrat Summer Lee since 2023.